ggets/Sublime_Chromeless/README.md

 * By default binds to **`CTRL+F11`**.
 If **`"replace_default_fs_shortcut"`** is enabled, re-binds the original **`F11`** Fullscreen keyboard shortcut to **`Ctrl+F11`** and sets Chromeless to **`F11`**.
 * Enable chromeless (titlebar-less) mode on new window (with **go_chromeless_on_new_window**) (works perferctly with the 'Hide Menu' plugin)

 ## Caveats/Known issues:
 * Window is not movable/draggable
-* Since version 2.0.2 linux support has been dropped.
-If you still need linux support, you can install version 1.5.0 manually.

 ## Installation